Road bicycle racing: Season

 In its home in Europe and in the United States, cycle racing on the road is a summer sport, although the season can start in early spring and end in autumn.
 The months of the season depend on the hemisphere.
 A racing year is divided between lesser races, single-day classics and stage races.
 The classics include the Tour of Flanders, Paris–Roubaix and Milan–San Remo.
 The other important one-day race is the World Championships.
 Unlike other classics, the World Championships is held on a different course each year and ridden by national rather than sponsored teams.
-The winner wears a white jersey with coloured bands (often called "rainbow bands") around the chest.
+The winner wears a white jersey with bands of the UCI colors (blue, red, black, yellow, green (often called "rainbow bands")) around the chest.

 In Australia, due to the relatively mild winters and hot summers, the amateur road racing season runs from autumn to spring, through the winter months, while criterium races are held in the mornings or late afternoons during the summer.
 Some professional events, including the Tour Down Under, are held in the southern summer, mainly to avoid clashing with the major northern hemisphere races and allowing top professionals to compete.